a woman speaking at a podium with man in background

 Shin Shinim

-The annual young emissary program brings 18-year-olds from the Sovev Kinneret region to Milwaukee to spend a pre-army year doing volunteer service abroad, a “Sh’nat Sherut” organized in cooperation with the Jewish Agency for Israel.
 The Shin Shinim are involved in a variety of activities, connecting them to area public schools, to American teens, and to Jewish organizations such as synagogue religious schools, Hillel Milwaukee and Camp Interlaken.
 During the week, they work at the Milwaukee Jewish Day School and Gan Ami Early Childhood Education at the Harry & Rose Samson Family Jewish Community Center.
 The Shin Shinim stay with host families during their service year, forming close and often lifelong family friendships.

-Meet the 25-26 Shin Shinim
+Milwaukee’s Shin Shinim

-Mia and Eitan
+Meet Mia & Eitan

 Eitan Ben Zeev comes to us from Moshav Shadmot Dvora in northern Israel.
 In high school, he majored in biology and agriculture, combining his love of science with his passion for working the land.
 Eitan has been a youth instructor for three years in the Tnua Hahadasha youth movement, where he leads activities and trips for elementary school children.
 He has also taught kids to sail and kayak.
 In his free time, Eitan enjoys playing piano, running, reading, exercising, and spending time with friends.